 Here’s another informative research report on the question “is marriage toxic to women?” in our Dating Advice for Women Series

-Is marriage toxic to women?
-Many studies that compare single people with couples as to their quality of life and general health and happiness come to conflicting conclusions.
-Some say that couples are happier and healthier while others report that singles are just as well off.
-On top of that common sense tells you that bad coupling and marriages aren’t going to be good for either party’s well-being.
+Many studies compare single people with couples as to their quality of life and general health and happiness.
+These reports have come to conflicting conclusions.
+Some studies show that couples are happier and healthier.
+While others report that singles are just as well off.
+On top of that, common sense tells you that bad marriages aren’t going to be good for either party’s well-being.
 In fact, many writers and social critics especially feminists have answered the question is marriage toxic to women with a “hell yes”.

-On the other hand, singles with strong social support have been found to be nearly as well off as women in good relationships.
-That’s because social support and love are probably the key drivers behind many of the positive findings in comparison studies of singles, married, living together and divorced women.
+On the other hand, singles with strong social support have been found to be as well off as women in good relationships.
+That’s because social support and love are the key drivers behind many of the positive findings associated with being on a healthy relationship.

-So what about women in long-term satisfying relationships?
+So what about women in long-term happy couples?
 Is marriage toxic to women in those situations?
 In comparison studies, they had the least atherosclerosis in their arteries and lived much longer if they did have heart disease.
 They had fewer doctor visits, lower blood pressure than singles or women in unhappy relationships.
 Studies of long-term couples showed that they report fewer headaches and back pain.

 Happy couples healed twice as fast from flesh wounds than those who demonstrated hostility toward each other.
 In fMRI studies of the brain, men and women in long-term relationships showed activation in areas of the brain associated with dopamine.
 Amazingly, it was as if they were newly coupled.
 There is no question then that the social support of a loving partner contributes to having a healthier and happier life.

 Bottom Line: Is Marriage Toxic to Women?